 “It was an awesome opportunity to play someone so lost, someone so conflicted, but with so much responsibility at a young age,” says Chalamet.
 “I thought that was a kind of beautiful dichotomy and rare to see as a lead of a movie.
 Paul is not the everyday romantic protagonist and I relished the idea of this being a character I could really play with.”

-Chalamet happily views Paul not as a savior or messiah but as a reluctant hero with power thrust upon him at a time he is still learning who or what he is destined to be.
+Chalamet happily views Paul not as a saviour or messiah but as a reluctant hero with power thrust upon him at a time he is still learning who or what he is destined to be.
 Surrounded by adults, Paul is the only child among them.
 “We’re introduced to him when he is just 15 years old,” he says, “and he has to embark on a journey to save his people from genocide.
-He comes from a moral and dignified people known for their honor and their valor.
+He comes from a moral and dignified people known for their honour and their valour.
 It’s a proud warrior culture, in contrast to the greed and deceit of the Harkonnen.”

 Not having read the book prior to reading the screenplay, Chalamet was nevertheless well aware of the substantial opus.
 Completely drawn in by the script, he says, “I was really impressed with how they managed to condense it.
 It didn’t read like a big film script; it read like a grounded, human story—one that very subtly and cleverly integrated all the technology and gadgetry.”

 Villeneuve says, “The process of choosing Timothée Chalamet was very simple: there was no process.
 There was only Timothée.
 I had no plan B. I mean, I was making ‘Dune’ with Timothée Chalamet, that’s it, that’s all.
-And fortunately it was not difficult to convince him because he loved the script and we wanted to work together.
-Paul is an intellectual, and we need to feel that throughout the movie, that he is someone that has doubt, that will re-imagine the world around him and embrace a different reality and adapt to a new reality.
+And fortunately, it was not difficult to convince him because he loved the script and we wanted to work together.
+Paul is an intellectual, and we need to feel that throughout the movie, he is someone that has doubt, that will re-imagine the world around him and embrace a different reality and adapt to a new reality.
 That takes a lot of intelligence, the capacity for adaptation, and it’s something that I wanted to see in Paul Atreides.”

 Oscar Isaac plays Duke Leto, a man who must take his people in an exodus to a new world and protect Paul as malevolent forces gather, threatening to permanently erase the Atreides name from the pages of history.
 Isaac was drawn to the tragic nature of his character, noting, “There is something incredible about his being able to walk towards his fate.
 There was something that struck me as very human about that.
 How do you face that?
-When we first meet him he has an unease but is feeling optimistic and he wants to infuse his son with strength.
-That was also intriguing to me: the idea of what you want to leave to your kids, what are the lessons you want to teach them, what kind of ethics do you want to pass onto them, particularly when the easiest option is to do things against your principles.
+When we first meet him he has unease but is feeling optimistic and he wants to infuse his son with strength.
+That was also intriguing to me: the idea of what you want to leave to your kids, what lessons you want to teach them, and what kind of ethics you want to pass on to them, particularly when the easiest option is to do things against your principles.

-Isaac found inspiration not only in the novel, but in real life and in the cinema as well.
+Isaac found inspiration not only in the novel but in real life and in the cinema as well.
 “I looked at the different ways leaders I find inspiring talked and I watched a lot of Toshiro Mifune movies.
 There’s something about him…he’s just such a powerful and strong figure.”

 Rebecca Ferguson portrays Lady Jessica, who shares the burden of House Atreides’ leadership with her beloved Duke Leto, and an unbreakable bond with their son, Paul.